 - Reduction of rope diameter

-- Increase in lay length
+- Increase or decrease in lay length

 - Availability of trained/experienced inspection personnel

 - Harsh conditions for highly qualified people due to dust or site contamination